NFL playoff selections, predictions against the spread: the 49ers hit the Packers, the Chiefs beat the Titans to reach the Super Bowl 54

-The NFL conference champions weekend is here for the 2020 playoffs.
+The NFL conference championship weekend is here for the 2020 playoffs.
 The AFC and NFC title games serve as penultimate games before Super Bowl 54.

 So far, we have chosen 264 games this season with pretty nice results.
 That only increases the pressure to meet in the three biggest clashes of the NFL season 100.